 - Ready-possession properties in high demand — 70% of buyers prefer ready homes

-- ₹2-5 Cr bracket is the sweet spot — growing segment with good negotiation room
+- ₹1-2 Cr bracket is the sweet spot — largest segment at 38%, best financing options at current repo rate

 If You're Still Researching